netease-im/camellia/docs/redis-proxy/redis-proxy.md

       resource: redis://@127.0.0.1:6379
   command-interceptor-class-name: com.netease.nim.camellia.redis.proxy.samples.CustomCommandInterceptor
 ```
+it means
+client with ip=10.128.1.1 is forbidden
+the key's length should not greater than 256
-it means if the command is SET, then key.length should not greater than 256, value.length should not greater than 1M.
+if the command is SET, then value.length should not greater than 5M.

 ## Multi Write
 proxy support setting multi write mode, there are three multi write mode to choose: